1. Home>

 Dormirse in the Indicative Preterite

 The Indicative Preterite of dormirse is used to talk about actions completed in the past, at a specific point in time.
-For example, "me dormí", meaning "I slept".
+For example, "me dormí", meaning "I fell asleep".

 In Spanish, the Indicative Preterite is known as "El Pretérito Indefinido".